Do I need a business license as an independent contractor?

 For example, Chicago requires a license to do business in the city.
 Violating this ordinance could result in fines of $250 to $500 for each day of noncompliance, along with the forced shutdown of a business until a license is acquired.
 Violating a closure order could bring fines of $500 to $1,000 per day.

-Other risks include a lawsuit from a competitor or angry customer, a loss of reputation, and losing the ability to bid on government contracts and new business.
+Other risks include a lawsuit from a competitor or unhappy customer, a loss of reputation, or losing the ability to bid on government contracts.

 How do I get contractor business insurance?

 Complete Insureon’s easy online application today to compare insurance quotes from top-rated U.S. carriers.
-You can also consult with an insurance agent on your business insurance needs.
+You can also consult an insurance agent about your business insurance needs.
 Once you find the right insurance for your small business, you can begin coverage in less than 24 hours.

 Mike Mosser, Content Specialist